MorielMauni/blog-hugo/content/posts/2025/June/cicd_env.md

 Commit successful!
 ```

-## This is part 1/5, I will update as I got.
+## This is part 1/5, I will update as I go.